Poetics: Western Poetics

-Generally speaking, poetics in the western tradition emerged out of Ancient Greece.
+Generally speaking, poetics in the Western tradition emerged out of Ancient Greece.
 Fragments of Homer and Hesiod represent the earliest Western treatments of poetic theory, followed later by the work of the lyricist Pindar.
 The term poetics derives from the Ancient Greek ποιητικός poietikos "pertaining to poetry"; also "creative" and "productive".
 It stems, not surprisingly, from the word for poetry, "poiesis" (ποίησις) meaning "the activity in which a person brings something into being that did not exist before." Ποίησις itself derives from the Doric word "poiéō" (ποιέω) which translates, simply, as "to make."
-In the Western world, the development and evolution of poetics featured three artistic movements concerned with poetical composition: (1) the formalist, (2) the objectivist, and (3) the Aristotelian.
+Poetics, then, poses the question how texts (and possibly other artifacts) are made, or should be made, i.e., it can be pursued in descriptive or normative fashion.
+In the Western tradition, descriptive and normative poetics can and often have been combined.

 Plato's Republic

 The Republic by Plato represents the first major Western work to treat the theory of poetry.
 In Book III Plato defines poetry as a type of narrative which takes one of three forms: the "simple," the "imitative" (mimetic), or any mix of the two.
 In Book X, Plato argues that poetry is too many degrees removed from the ideal form to be anything other than deceptive and, therefore, dangerous.
 Only capable of producing these ineffectual copies of copies, poets had no place in his utopic city.